-- That relationships, including those within our families, often change over time. - The details about birth control methods and how to tell myth from fact. - How to have realistic expectations about long-term relationships emotional support, companionship, child rearing, etc. - How to avoid unwanted or inappropriate sexual experiences. - How to be assertive when refusing sex or insisting on using birth control and having safe sex. - How to communicate clearly about sex with a partner or potential partner. - How to ask about and get birth control and be comfortable while doing it.
+- That relationships, including those within our families, often change over time. - How to avoid unwanted or inappropriate sexual experiences. - How to be assertive when refusing sex or insisting on using birth control and having safe sex. - How to communicate clearly with a partner or potential partner, including about topics like sex. - How to have realistic expectations about healthy relationships at different stages. - How to identify and address instances of sexual assault, sexual harassment, and intimate partner violence. - How to identify and address instances of human trafficking.